RunestoneInteractive/rs/docs/source/developing.rst

 2. If you have an error message or a stack trace.
 Please **copy and paste** the entire message into your post.
 You can use the "picket fence markup" -- three back quotes on a line to start and then three backquotes after the message.
 Please **do not** make a screen shot of a few lines from the message.
 They are hard to read, and likely omit important information.
 3. I repeat, use the logs to seek out specific information.
 4. When describing the problem it is very important to describe exactly how you can reproduce the problem.
 If you can't reproduce it then We will certainly not be able to reproduce the problem.
 If we can't reproduce it then it is almost impossible for us to fix.
+5. Make sure you use `docker compose ps` to verify that all of the services you think are running are actually running.

 Taking the time to carefully document how we can recreate a problem **is a valuable contribution to the project** When developers have to try to figure out how to reproduce something that is time that they could spend fixing a problem that someone else has described how to reproduce.